 Since Ecuador is so far away, going to visit family is quite the production.
 It requires a lot of coordination.
 This year, I packed my bags, and set off for the city of Guayaquil, the main port and largest city in the country.
 It was amazing!
 There is no greater feeling than going home.
 We traveled to so many amazing places that I remember seeing as a young boy during trips to Ecuador.

 This trip was especially meaningful as we were able to see so much of our beloved country and the impact of the devastating earthquake that occurred the month before we arrived.
 These are places that are very near and dear to my heart, and while it was shocking and uncomfortable at times to see so much of it changed, it was extremely encouraging to see the people and their rich culture shining through it all!

 Throughout the trip I was able to spend quality time with so many friends and family members, which made it hard to leave!
 The trip ended up exceeding my expectations and being even more special than I thought it would be.
 I’m thankful that DHG and my mangers worked with me to allow me to take the time to revisit my roots.

-Luis is a Data Insights & CRM Analyst with DHG’s Digital Marketing Services team.
-He works on the Lead Generation & Growth team assisting marketing and business development professionals with data analysis and administration.
+Luis Guevara is a member of the DHG Alumni Network.
 In his spare time, he enjoys traveling, live music, trying new food and watching football.